 Betting on the Cheltenham Festival

-The Cheltenham Festival is the ultimate battle between the bookmakers and the punters, with a whole year’s anticipation before the first race goes off on March 14th.
+The Cheltenham Festival is the ultimate battle between the bookmakers and the punters, with a whole year’s anticipation before the first race goes off on 13th March.
 With so much attention on Cheltenham horse racing, there will be an abundance of Cheltenham Festival tips all over the internet telling you the best prospects for each race.
-With so much information around, you are sure to find plenty of different opinions on who is the best option for each race, so take the time to make your own mind up and then make use of the best Cheltenham betting offers that will be everywhere as the big week approaches.
+With so much information around, you are sure to find plenty of different opinions on who is the best option for each race, so take the time to make your own mind up and then make use of the best Cheltenham betting offers that will be on all the horse racing betting sites as the big week approaches.
 We’ll make sure you’re kept up to date with the best offers around so that you can make the most of your Cheltenham Festival betting and make it out a winner from what is sure to be a titanic week of top jumps racing action.